amannn/street-photography-viewer/article/Internationalization in Next.js 13 with React Server Components.md

   ]);
 ```

-After this change, the user can already navigate to `/?orderBy=latest` to change the order of the displayed photos.
+After this change, the user can navigate to `/?orderBy=latest` to change the order of the displayed photos.

-In turn, we should provide a select widget that enables the user to change the value of the search parameter.
+To make it easy for the user to change the value of the search parameter, we’d like to render an interactive [`select` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) from within a component.

 ![](Internationalization%20in%20Next.js%2013%20with%20React%20Server%20Components/app-order-select-collapsed.png)

-To be able to process the change event of the `select` element, we can mark the component with `'use client';` so that we can attach an event handler.
+We can mark the component with `'use client';` to attach an event handler and process change events from the `select` element.
 Nevertheless, we would like to keep the internationalization concerns on the server side to reduce the size of the client bundle.

-Let’s have a look at the required markup for our [`select` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select).
+Let’s have a look at the required markup for our `select` element.

 ```html
 <select>